Talus-Network/nexus/docker/README.md

   - examples
 - ollama (only on windows and linux)

-There are also couple startup services
+There are also a few startup services

 - sui
   - build-suitools